getsolus/help-center-docs/installation/preparing-to-install/en.md

 +++
-title = "Preparing to install" lastmod = "2017-06-01T13:45:24+03:00"
+title = "Preparing to Install" lastmod = "2017-06-01T13:45:24+03:00"
 +++
 # Preparing to install